IshikawaGroup/.github/profile/README.md

-# Ishikawa Team from Okano Lab
+# Ishikawa Group from Okano Lab
 ---
 # Organization
 Department of Physiology, Keio University School of Medicine